 Our businesses have developed, and continue to develop, advanced automation and remote operation systems and software.
 These systems and software allow for increasing automation and remote monitoring of wellsite operations.
 Many of the locations at which we provide operations are located a long distance from our and our customers' facilities, resulting in a need for significant vehicular travel.
 By improving automation and remote operation capabilities, we can reduce unnecessary vehicular travel to the wellsite by our personnel, thus reducing carbon emissions.
 The increased use of automation systems and remote monitoring can also reduce the number of personnel at the wellsite, which generally leads to fewer safety incidents.

-One example of these efforts is our recent commercialization of our remote measurementwhile-drilling (MWD) services.
-We provided remote MWD services on 69 well sites during
+One example of these efforts is our recent commercialization of our remote measurement-while-drilling (MWD) services.
+We provided remote MWD services on approximately 115 well sites during 2021.

-2020.
 Our remote MWD services typically result in a 50% reduction of our MWD personnel at the well site, and in certain instances, have enabled us to perform services without any MWD personnel at the well site.
+The reduction of personnel at the well site results in reduced overall emissions, including the removal of vehicles from the roadways and decrease of the overall miles traveled.
+LOW CARBON VENTURES - GEOTHERMAL We recently invested in a geothermal company whose mission is to create a more sustainable future by making geothermal energy commercially viable anywhere.
+This investment, and our pursuit of future geothermal and other alternative energy opportunities, will allow us to utilize our drilling and completion expertise and the talent of our people to advance geothermal and other low carbon technologies.
+We will continue to evaluate methods of expanding our existing businesses into offerings that include alternative energy sources and operate with reduced emissions, while continuing to focus on high quality performance for our customers.
+We recently hired a Vice President of Low Carbon Ventures to oversee these opportunities and investments.